Local Development

 Infrastructure

 To work properly, BOB requires a connection to both a database and Redis.
 The fastest way to achieve this is by building the Docker infrastructure.
-I recommend using the boilerplate-deploy
+I recommend using the boilerplate-deploy repository to set up the infrastructure locally.

-file to create the full infrastructure for running BOB locally:
+You can use the infrastructure.yaml file to create the full infrastructure for running BOB locally:

-file to adjust any infrastructure-specific settings.
-Just modify it to your needs and rename it to .env
+You can customize the .local.env file to adjust any infrastructure-specific settings.
+Just modify it to your needs and rename it to .env.

-file from the run directory and incorporates its values into the
+Docker Compose automatically loads the .env file from the run directory and incorporates its values into the

 Compose (YAML) file.
-You can reference these variables in the file using ${NAME_OF_VARIABLE_FROM_ENV}
+You can reference these variables in the file using ${NAME_OF_VARIABLE_FROM_ENV}.

 Environment

 You need to create a separate environment with Python version 3.11 or higher.
-I recommend using pyenv
+I recommend using pyenv:

-This command creates a new virtual environment in the specified pyenv
+This command creates a new virtual environment in the specified pyenv location with the name bob.

-Clone the Git repository next to boilerplate-deploy
+Clone the Git repository next to boilerplate-deploy:

 Use your package manager to install all requirements: